Florida orders vote recount in Senate, governor races

 “We believe when every legal ballot is counted we’ll win this election,” Nelson said in a statement.

-Scott urged every sheriff in the state to watch for any violations during the recount process as outlined in Florida law, and to take appropriate actions.
+In the gubernatorial contest, Republican Ron DeSantis’ lead over Democrat Andrew Gillum winnowed to about 33,700 votes, or 0.41 percent.

-“We will not let unethical liberals steal this election!”
-Scott wrote on Twitter.
+DeSantis said in a video statement that the results were “clear and unambiguous, just as they were on election night,” and that he was honored by the trust Floridians placed in him.

-In the gubernatorial contest, Republican Ron DeSantis’ lead over Democrat Andrew Gillum had slimmed to about 33,700 votes, or 0.41 percent.
+“It is important that everyone involved in the election process strictly adhere to the rule of law which is the foundation for our nation,” DeSantis said.

 Gillum, who is trying become Florida’s first African-American governor, told reporters his team has organized a cadre of hundreds of volunteers and lawyers to move across the state and fight against voter suppression and for a fair count.